Arizona PBS Education & Community Impact (Educational Outreach)

 Central Sound at Arizona PBS captures classical music performances of the highest caliber, recording over 100 performances each year at venues across the state.
 Central Sound produces more than 60 new programs annually for broadcast on KBAQ-FM, KNAU-FM, Classical Arizona PBS (DTV 8.5) and the Classical Arizona PBS mobile app.

 Volunteers play a critical role at Arizona PBS in local station activities and statewide events.
 Over 600 active volunteers help produce events and other activities essential to Arizona PBS.
-Consider becoming active with the volunteer team to contribute your time.
-Special events and opportunities will be posted first through the online volunteer system, Volgistics, and then via volunteer e-newsletter.
-Be a part of “behind the scenes” at Arizona PBS!
+Consider becoming active with the volunteer team to contribute your time and be a part of “behind the scenes” at Arizona PBS!